 How much data do I need?

 There is no simple answer to this question and it will completely depend on your own usage.
-For most people you can simply look at how much data you used with your last contract, if this is your first phone, here's a simple guide:
+For most people you can simply look at how much data you used with your last mobile phone deals, if this is your first phone, here's a simple guide:

 If you rarely use the internet or many apps while away from the internet, you can get away with a low data cap.
 The lowest possible is 500MB a month which will allow for the occasional Google search, a trip on Google Maps and some light social media.